 The ingredients you need to make the orange tofu sauce are:

 - Coconut oil or sesame oil

 - Fresh orange juice – freshly squeezed is the best.

-- Soy sauce or tamari sauce if gluten-free.
+- Soy sauce or tamari sauce if you need a gluten-free option.

 - Brown sugar – you can adjust the amount of sugar-based on your palate.
 Start with 1/3 cup and increase by 2 tablespoons for a sweeter sauce.